Flexible Working: A Comprehensive Guide for Employers

 Flexible Working

-A range of work arrangements allowing employees to adjust their working hours, location, or pattern.
+A range of working arrangements that allow employees to vary their working hours, working patterns or place of work.

 Remote Working

-An arrangement where employees perform their duties outside the traditional office environment, often from home.
+An arrangement where employees carry out their duties away from the employer’s premises, commonly from home.

 Flexitime